zapier/zapier-platform-cli/README-source.md

 3. Find the spreadsheet that matches the day from Step 2
 4. Update the spreadsheet (with the id from step 3) with some data

 If the connection between steps 3 and 4 is a common one, you can indicate that in your field by specifying `search` as a `search_key.id_key`.
-When paired **with a dynamic dropdown**, this will add a button to the editor that will add the search step to the user's zap and map the id field correctly.
+When paired **with a dynamic dropdown**, this will add a button to the editor that will add the search step to the user's Zap and map the id field correctly.

 ![](https://cdn.zapier.com/storage/photos/d263fd3a56cf8108cb89195163e7c9aa.png)